Observing the stellar halo of Andromeda in cosmological simulations: the Auriga2PAndAS pipeline: Results

 As we have seen in the previous sections, the {\sc Auriga-PAndAS} mocks are, overall, reasonable approximations of the stellar halo of M31 and its diversity of structures.
 Qualitatively, the inner halo of the simulations are very similar to the inner halo of M31.
 Moreover, most of the halos are populated by a number of intermediate metallicity dwarf galaxies that are similar to what we see around M31.
 They cover a broad range of luminosities, from galaxies with a size and a metallicity similar to NGC 147 and NGC 185 (corresponding to a stellar mass of $\simeq 5\times 10^{7}$ M$_\odot$), to galaxies similar to AndXXI and AndXXIII (corresponding to stellar masses of $\sim 1\times 10^{6}$ M$_\odot$).
 However, in certain aspects, the mocks differ from what is observed around M31.
 Although the goal of the paper is not to analysis the reasons of the (overall) small differences between the simulations and the observations, we mention hereafter a few points that could be explored in future works.

 For instance, we can notice that the simulated stellar halos are on average more metal-rich than observed in M31.
 As explained in the previous section, this is likely a consequence of an over representation of the {\it in-situ} stars in the simulations, these stars being more metal-rich than the accreted ones.
 As mentioned by \citet{monachesi_2019}, this over-population of stars formed {\it in-situ} could be a consequence of the disks of the host galaxy, which, in the \textsc{Auriga} simulations, are typically larger than observed for M31 (see \cite{grand_2017} and \cite{monachesi_2019} for a discussion on the size of the disk).
 However, even with considering only the accreted stars, the simulations tends to be more metal rich than observed for all radii, which might be a consequence of the properties of the accreted dwarf galaxies that formed these structures but also, potentially, an under-quenching of the star formation feedback in the last billion years, especially in the most massive satellites, as proposed by \citet{monachesi_2019}.
+Moreover, the surface density profile is lower that the majority of the simulation out to $\sim$ 70-80 kpc, even when considering only the accreted population.
+This is surprising given that the simulated galaxies have a similar or lower stellar mass than observed in M31.
+This could also be a consequence of the under-quenching of the star formation feedback, of the way in which the stellar particles are split into ``stars'' in the simulations, and/or of the IMF choice or the stellar populations models.

 One of the other noticeable differences between the simulations and the observations of M31 is the relatively small number of metal-poor dwarf galaxies present around the simulated galaxies, compared to the numbers observed in PAndAS.
 Galaxies similar to And XIV or And XII are not visible at all in the simulations. \citet{simpson_2018} show that the number of dwarf galaxy {\sc Auriga} simulations converge down to $2-3 \times 10^4$ M$_\odot$ for different resolutions.
 However, it is possible that the small number of metal-poor dwarf galaxies in the simulation might be due to an incomplete sampling of the total phase-space of these galaxies, despite the fact that, with the \textsc{ICC} method, ``stars'' conserve the phase space of the initial stellar particle.
 It will be interesting to quantify these apparent differences by searching and characterizing the dwarf galaxies in the mocks in the same way they were found and characterized in PAndAS.